GregTechCEu/GregTech-Modern-Community-Pack/serverpack/README.md

 Included is a serverpack installer for the GregTech Community pack, kindly provided by GlitchWitch on GitHub (https://github.com/Glitch-Witch)

-For Windows users: Run start.ps1 to generate the server pack For Mac/Linux/etc users: Run start.sh to generate the server pack
+For Windows users: Please refer to the [Windows Specific Readme File](https://github.com/GregTechCEu/GregTech-Modern-Community-Pack/blob/main/serverpack/README_WINDOWS.md)

+For Mac/Linux/etc users: Run start.sh to generate the server pack

 Please report any issues on our GitHub!